 RadarView can interface to network video formats or, when used with the HPx family of radar input cards, can interface to radar video from a wide range of radar types.
 Presenting a familiar Windows graphical user interface, the software supports the display of map data, overlay symbology and multiple windows of scan-converted video.
-Up to four PPI windows are available, in addtion to the main application PPI window.
-Each PPI window provides an independent view of the radar video(s), offering massive flexibility in the presentation of the data and allowing the display to be spread over mulitple screens.
+Up to four PPI windows are available, in addition to the main application PPI window.
+Each PPI window provides an independent view of the radar video(s), offering massive flexibility in the presentation of the data and allowing the display to be spread over multiple screens.

 RadarView provides a built-in radar record and replay capability.
 Connect to the radar source and simultaneously visualise and record the radar video.
 This capability is invaluable when configuring a new installation or testing a radar.
 Capture video onto the local hard disk of the computer and analyse the data off-line using the RadarView display capabilities.
 Recorded video may be moved between computers using any convenient media.

 RadarView can also accept up to two camera video inputs, via DirectShow device or network RTSP source.
 Additionally, if the camera uses Pelco-D pan-tilt-zoom commands, Radarview can be used to steer the camera.
 This camera control capability includes slew-to-cue functionality, allowing the user to select a radar track which RadarView will then automatically steer the camera to follow.